 Boy DID win a prize that year :)

 But of course, we’ve also been the other parent in the playground.
-The nightmarishly busy one who’s forcing their way into Woolworths (the only place within a 15 mile radius at the time which sold costumes) three minutes before closing to snatch up the last outfit on the rail (Harry Potter’s Quidditch robes), whilst convincing child no.2 that of course Jack Sparrow is from a book, so he can easily use his brother’s pirate dressing up outfit from his birthday.
+The nightmarishly busy one who’s forcing their way into Tesco (the only place within a 15 mile radius at the time which sold costumes – and yes, if you’re also that despreate parent, then Tesco is definitely an ace place to dash into, they have a whole range of quick easy World Book Day Costumes) three minutes before closing to snatch up the last outfit on the rail (in our case Harry Potter’s Quidditch robes), whilst convincing child no.2 that of course Jack Sparrow is from a book, so he can easily use his brother’s pirate dressing up outfit from his birthday.
 Besides, it’s not Pirates of the Caribbean – as of today it’s Treasure Island.
 Nothing more literary than that.

 Or there was the truly spectacular year we ended up placing a belt through a large poster tube, and No.1 wore his jacket and jeans, confidently entering the playground as Nick Cage in National Treasure (no, he didn’t need to know that was never a book first.
 And the film totally featured books.
 Probably.
 Maps, anyway.)